 Access control for the organization

-Organizations can allow users outside the private network to access the organization’s various services, whether commercial or non-commercial.
-Access to email services such as Gmail is based on this rule.
+Organizations can allow users outside the private network to access their various services, whether commercial or non-commercial.
+This rule governs access to email services such as Gmail.

 The DMZ network provides various defense mechanisms to prevent unauthorized users from accessing the private network.
 In most cases, the civilian area is a proxy server that concentrates internal traffic flow and facilitates traffic monitoring and recording.

-Because DMZs act as a buffer, they do not allow reconnaissance and reconnaissance attacks to be successful.
-Even if a system in the DMZ is compromised, the private network is protected by an internal firewall that separates the private network from the DMZ.
-In addition, DMZ makes it more difficult for hackers to implement network attacks successfully.
+Because DMZs act as buffers, they prevent reconnaissance and reconnaissance attacks from succeeding.
+Even if a system in the DMZ is compromised, the private network is protected by an internal firewall that separates it from the DMZ.
+In addition, DMZs make it more difficult for hackers to execute network attacks successfully.

 Protection against IP address forgery

-Sometimes hackers try to circumvent some restrictions on access control by forging an IP address to gain access.
+Sometimes, hackers try to circumvent access controls by forging IP addresses to gain access.
 In such cases, the civilian area could delay the hackers’ work or, in more advanced cases, allow network services to provide services based on valid IP addresses.

-The civilian zone provides a precise mechanism for traffic management by providing a level of network classification so that services are publicly available to users, but the private network is completely secure.
+The civilian zone provides a precise mechanism for traffic management by establishing a level of network classification that allows services to be publicly available to users.
+In contrast, the private network remains entirely secure.

 Why is a civilian network used?